 Who conducts the Singapore Symphony Children’s Choir?

-The SSCC is led by Choirmaster Mrs Wong Lai Foon.
-She is supported by Associate Choirmaster Mr Darius Lim.
+The SSCC is led by Choirmaster Mrs Wong Lai Foon and supported by a team of choral instructors.

 What are the different Choir Programmes?